I've tried to fix this by posting a 1973 concert he did for a TV show. You can find that here:

 And now, I'm posting this one.
 Although it's only from one year later, Green had so many hits during that time that the song list is very different, with only three songs featured on both.

 The bulk of this album comes from an appearance he made on "The Midnight Special," a popular US musical TV show in the 1970s.
-But I've augmented that with some songs he did for "Soul Train," another such TV show.
-The first song comes from a 1974 "Soul Train" appearance, and the last three come from a 1975 appearance.
+But I've augmented that with two songs he did for the "Soul Train" TV show in 1975.
+Those are at the end.

 Between this concert and the other Al Green one I've posted, just about all of his big 1970s hits are included.
 A year or two after this, he began getting much more religious with his music.
 A few years after that, he left the music industry altogether for a while to be a preacher.
 He's generally done a mix of religious and secular music ever since.
 So if you're not into his religious material, these two 1970s concerts are the only live recordings I know with good sound quality.